alper/alpernl/content/posts/icts-for-europe/index.md

 >
 > ( [Mission Statement](http://www.europarl.europa.eu/hearings/static/commissioners/mission_letters/kroes_digital_agenda_en.pdf))

-Her [answers to the questions are here in Dutch](http://www.europarl.europa.eu/hearings/static/commissioners/answers/kroes_replies_nl.pdf) ((Which I of course did not get around to reading yet.)), you may be able to find documents in other languages at [the main site for the hearings](http://www.europarl.europa.eu/hearings/documents/default.htm?language=NL).
+Her [answers to the questions are here in Dutch](http://www.europarl.europa.eu/hearings/static/commissioners/answers/kroes_replies_nl.pdf) [^1], you may be able to find documents in other languages at [the main site for the hearings](http://www.europarl.europa.eu/hearings/documents/default.htm?language=NL).

 I'd read about the question session and the next day Dutch public television put this debriefing with her online: